soundpress/RulesOfNYC/docs/c47/index.rst

    (5) The need for the move is a direct result of a documented health and safety concern or other good cause, as determined by HRA on a case-by-case basis.

-(b) All requirements of section 9-06 of this chapter must be met before a household may move to a new assisted unit.
+(b) All requirements of 68 RCNY §9-06 must be met before a household may move to a new assisted unit.

-(c) If HRA has approved a move to a new unit, HRA shall reassign the household a unit size, re-determine the household's rent standard amount, and recalculate the HRA HOME TBRA rental assistance amount and the household's total monthly household contribution pursuant to section 9-08 of this chapter.
+(c) If HRA has approved a move to a new unit, HRA shall reassign the household a unit size, re-determine the household's rent standard amount, and recalculate the HRA HOME TBRA rental assistance amount and the household's total monthly household contribution pursuant to 68 RCNY §9-08.

-(d) Upon an approved move to a new unit, the household shall be recertified pursuant to subdivision (a) of section 9-07 of this chapter.
+(d) Upon an approved move to a new unit, the household shall be recertified pursuant to subdivision (a) of 68 RCNY §9-07.
 The household's annual recertification cycle shall coincide with the new lease term.

 (e) If a household moves from an assisted unit, HRA HOME TBRA rental assistance payments for such unit shall cease as of the month after the month that the household moves from such unit.
 The landlord may keep the HRA HOME TBRA rental assistance payment for the month during which the household moves from such unit.